Pietro Bonilli

 Pietro Bonilli (15 March 1841 - 5 January 1935) was an Italian Roman Catholic priest and the founder of the Sisters of the Holy Family of Spoleto.
-Bonilli served as a diocesan priest for his entire life in both Trevi and Spoleto while using his order to reach out to orphans and homeless people.
+Bonilli served as a diocesan priest for his entire life in both Trevi and Spoleto while using a religious order he created to reach out to orphans and homeless people.

 Pope John Paul II beatified Bonilli on 24 April 1988.

 Life

-Pietro Bonilli was born in Perugia on 15 March 1841 to the farmers Sebastiano Bonilli and Maria Allegri.
-His mother and the local parish oversaw his initial education due to there being no school close enough for Bonilli to go to; he was a diligent student and successful in mathematical and philosophical studies.
+Pietro Bonilli was born in Trevi (in the district of S. Lorenzo) on 15 March 1841 to the farmers Sebastiano Bonilli and Maria Allegri.
+His mother and the local parish oversaw his initial education because there was no school close enough for Bonilli to attend; he was a diligent student and successful in mathematical and philosophical studies.

 Bonilli was ordained to the priesthood on 19 December 1863.
-He was appointed as the parish priest of Trevi and remained in that post until 1897.
+He was appointed parish priest of Cannaiola on 31 December 1863 and remained in that post until 1897.
 Bonilli founded his own religious congregation on 13 May 1888 in order to better care for orphans and homeless people while also providing them with a Christian and civic education.
-He also focused on catering to the needs of the deaf and the blind.
+He also focused on serving the needs of the deaf and the blind.
 Bonilli had four postulants enter and the latter hopefuls received their habit from the Archbishop of Spoleto Elvezio Pagliari.
-He also opened an orphanage for children in 1887.
+He also founded the Nazarene Institute for Orphan Girls in 1887.

-He became the canon of the Spoleto Cathedral in 1898.
+He became canon penitentiary of Spoleto Cathedral in 1898.
 His spiritual guide was the priest Lodovico Pieri - the latter was also the guide of Tommaso Riccardi.
-The congregation went on to flourish and received the papal decree of praise of Pope Pius X on 8 March 1911 while on 10 May 1932 receiving full papal approval from Pope Pius XI.
+The congregation went on to flourish and received a papal decree of commendation from Pope Pius X on 8 March 1911, then on 10 May 1932 received full papal approval from Pope Pius XI.

-Bonilli died in 1935 after his health started to deteriorate from 1918; he had lost his sight in 1929.
-His remains were transferred from their previous location on 24 April 1988 due to the earthquake of 26 September 1997.
+Bonilli's health started to deteriorate from 1918; he lost his sight in 1929, and died in 1935.
+His remains, originally in the church of San Filippo Neri, Spoleto, were transferred to his parish church of S. Michele in Cannaiola di Trevi on 24 April 1998.
 His order now operates in places such as India and El Salvador.
 As of 2005, there were 58 houses and a total of 385 religious.